Unlawful Disclosure or Promotion of Intimate Visual Material: Texas Penal Code §21.16

 The Texas legislature codified this criminal offense in Texas Penal Code Section 21.16.
 The law was not amended in 2023.
 However, the law was most recently amended in 2019, when the legislature added an “intent to harm” element as well as a “knowledge” element to subsection (b).

 Have you been charged with Unlawful Disclosure or Promotion of Intimate Visual Material?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Revenge Porn law applies to photographs and videos that depict “another person with the person’s intimate parts exposed or engaged in sexual conduct.”
 The law says that these photos can’t be posted on the internet or sent anywhere else without the depicted person’s consent if the individual would be harmed and also could be identified.
 The law also prohibits using the release of types of photos in a threatening manner.